johnnylu305/Music-Style-Transfer/README.md

 # Music-Style-Transfer

 This is music style transfer with tensorflow 2.0.
-The one of the architectures is based on [1], but we implement it from scratch.
+One of the architectures is based on [1] and [2], but we implement it from scratch.

 ## Our Environment
 - Operating System: